Many factors determine the level of your personal safety.

 On a cruise, everyone is so friendly and having such a great time that it is easy to lower your normal defensive guard.
+You may especially lower your guard after drinking alcoholic beverages.

 As large as cruise ships are these days, it is surprising how empty corridors are for short periods.
 A good rule of thumb is to move about the ship, whenever possible, with a companion or partner.